-In order to assess whether fNIRS is able to detect early biomarkers of atypical language development in children with maternal mental illness, we have developed a study design based on research in healthy mothers and their infants completed at The University of Manchester (Novel biomarkers in infants: developing optical imaging solutions for the measurement of early vocal brain development).
-Infants wear a custom-made head cap (array) covering bilateral anterior and posterior temporal and temporoparietal junction (TPJ) regions and 24 measurement points relevant for recognition of dynamic vocal and emotional expressions (happy, angry, neutral) and their interaction across these regions.
-Two back-to-back up to 9 minute sessions include repeated blocks with the infant watching cartoons on the mother's lap while listening to auditory stimuli.
-The first session comprises neutral vocal interjections: 'a' and neutral non-vocal environmental sounds such as fire crackling and running water.
-Pitch contours were matched to ensure a consistent neutral valence and intensity manipulated to 70dB (average for radio or TV sounds) using Praat software [58].
-The second session comprises a single female speaker saying the sentence 'dogs are sitting by the door' in a neutral, happy, and angry prosody.
-As with the first session, intensity was manipulated to 70dB.
+In order to assess whether fNIRS is able to detect early biomarkers of atypical language development in children with maternal mental illness, we have developed a study design based on previous research.
+Infants wear a custom-made head cap (array) covering bilateral anterior and posterior temporal and temporoparietal junction regions and 24 measurement points relevant to recognition of dynamic vocal and emotional expressions (happy, angry, neutral) and their interaction across these regions.
+Two back-to-back up to 9-minute sessions include repeated blocks with the infant watching cartoons on the mother's lap while listening to auditory stimuli.
+The first session comprises neutral vocal interjections, that is, 'ah' sounds and neutral non-vocal environmental sounds such as fire crackling and running water.
+Pitch contours were matched to ensure a consistent neutral valence and intensity manipulated to 70 dB (average for radio or TV sounds) using Praat software.
+40 The second session comprises a single female speaker saying the sentence 'dogs are sitting by the door' in a neutral, happy and angry prosody.
+As with the first session, intensity was manipulated to 70 dB.
 The pitch contour of the neutral speech was matched to that in the first session, again to ensure that all neutral valence stimuli were equal in pitch.
-Each sound track, and, therefore, block was set to 8 seconds using Audacity software [59].
-As differences in pitch are inherent to differing emotional prosodies, the happy and angry speech stimuli were not matched for this.
-Neutral vocal stimuli were taken directly from the above mentioned study from The University of Manchester.
-Neutral non-vocal stimuli were taken from the Voice Localiser Database [60], animal sounds were removed from these stimuli as there is debate around their definition as 'vocalisation' [61] as they may elicit brain responses in language areas.
-The speech stimuli were taken from the RAVDESS database [62].
-During this task the infants will be videoed to provide real-time visualisation of motion artefacts during data analysis.
-The fNIRS testing sessions last approximately 30 minutes, which includes introducing parents to the set-up and placing the head cap/array onto the infant.
+Each soundtrack, and, therefore, block was set to 8s using Audacity software.
+41 As differences in pitch are inherent to differing emotional prosodies, the happy and angry speech stimuli were not matched for this.
+Neutral vocal stimuli were taken directly from the above-mentioned study from the University of Manchester.
+Neutral nonvocal stimuli were taken from the Voice Localiser Database, animal sounds were removed from these stimuli as there is debate around their definition as 'vocalisation' 43 as they may elicit brain responses in language areas.
+The speech stimuli were taken from the RAVDESS Database.
+During this task, the infants will be videoed to provide real-time visualisation of motion artefacts during data analysis.
+The fNIRS testing sessions last approximately 30 min, which includes introducing parents to the set-up and placing the head cap/array onto the infant.

-Power Calculations
+Power calculations

-Based on prior research conducted on awake infants, we expect a 20-28% attrition rate from motion artefacts [26,28].
-Prior studies using fNIRS have established a difference using roughly 20 infants in each comparator group [26]; therefore, we expect to need an overall sample of 60 in order to achieve sufficient power (approx. 25 with healthy mothers; 25 with mentally ill mothers).
+Based on prior research conducted on awake infants, we expect a 20%-28% attrition rate from motion artefacts.
+Prior studies using fNIRS have established a difference using roughly 20 infants in each comparator group; therefore, we expect to need an overall sample of 60 in order to achieve sufficient power (approximately 25 with healthy mothers; 25 with mentally ill mothers).